Dolphin E10 vs. Nautilus CC Comprehensive Comparison

 In our opinion, Dolphin E10 is an excellent choice for customers on a budget.
 It’s simple, affordable, and very efficient.
 Choose this device if you own an above ground pool and don’t need something extraordinary in control.

 Dolphin Nautilus CC is designed for larger constructions and owners with greater requirements for control comfort.
-So, here you pay for three schedule settings rather than for improved performance.
+So, here you pay for three schedule settings and wall-cleaning capability rather than just improved performance.

 Anyway, both devices will save you from manual cleaning without ruining your budget.
 That’s why we still love them even compared to more innovative models.